AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-53176-product-rule-with-is-one-of-condition-do-not-match.md

 ---
 title: "ACSD-53176: Product rule with `is one of` condition do not match"
-description: Apply the ACSD-53176 patch to fix the Adobe Commerce issue where the related product rule `is one of` condition does not work correctly for "products to match".
+description: Apply the ACSD-53176 patch to fix the Adobe Commerce issue where the related product rule `is one of` condition does not work correctly for "Products to Match".
-feature: Product
+feature: Catalog Management
 role: Admin
 ---
 # ACSD-53176: Product rule with `is one of` condition do not match

-The ACSD-53176 patch fixes the issue where the related product rule `is one of` condition does not work correctly for "products to match".
+The ACSD-53176 patch fixes the issue where the related product rule `is one of` condition does not work correctly for "Products to Match".
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.36 is installed.
 The patch ID is ACSD-53176.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions